XingxinHE/MathForGame/README.md

 M_{22}=\begin{bmatrix}3&0&1\end{bmatrix}\begin{bmatrix}2\\0\\2\end{bmatrix}
 $$

-> ​	:star:**Theorem 3.1.** Given any two scalars a and b and any three nm× matrices F, G, and H, the following properties hold.
+> ​	:pencil:**Theorem 3.1.** Given any two scalars a and b and any three nm× matrices F, G, and H, the following properties hold.

 $$
 F+G=G+F\\